8ft0/study-guide/docs/DevOps/scenarios/Implementing a Disaster Recovery Plan.md

-# Scenario 3: Implementing a Disaster Recovery Plan
+# Implementing a Disaster Recovery Plan

 **Task:** Design a disaster recovery plan for a web application hosted on Google Cloud Platform (GCP).